-The Community Engagement Advisor - Northern District will give a brief overview of the community engagement work that has taken place in Kinloch since the last meeting.
+The Community Engagement Advisor - Northern District will give a brief overview of the community.

-- Civil Defence Community Response Group update - Long-term Plan community engagement update
+- Overview of my current work in Mangakino-Pouakani area - Civil Defence Community Response Group update - Long-term Plan community engagement update

 Hot Topics

 Officers will give an overview of hot topics in the rohe.